Top 10 Products To Buy For Your Local Shelter

-1. Blankets.
+Blankets.
 These are always, always uses for blankets at your local shelter.
 This 6-pack of double-sided fleece blankets are not heavy but super warm and soft, and most importantly–soothing for dogs and cats who are waiting for their furever homes in shelters.
-They’re easy to wash and reuse and they retail for $15.99 a 6-pack.
+They’re easy to wash and reuse.

 2. Cat Litter (Clumping and Non-Clumping).
 One of the items that is most needed by animal shelters that are caring for cats and kittens is cat litter.
 This works to keep their facilities clean, allows shelters to accommodate a larger number of cats by filling the litter boxes needed for more cat kennels and rooms, cuts down on unwelcome cat-related smells within the shelter (creating a better experience for potential adopters) and increases the chances of pets being adopted as they are already litter box trained.

 Clumping cat litter is easier to clean when caring for older cats.
 However, non-clumping cat litter is also important for smaller kittens.
 Much like young human children, young kittens are curious and may try eating litter that they have access to.
 Ingesting clumping litter can lead to dangerous blockages in the digestive system as the litter clumps together within the kitten’s small body.
 Shelters need to have a supply of non-clumping litter for these younger kittens to prevent unnecessary harm.